Here you go! Enjoy! Thank you for the encouragement!

 "What?"
 Katara cried out in disbelief as she tried to break the hold of the tall earthbender keeping her still.
 "You're blaming Zuko?
 Why?"

-Katara growled under her breath, angry at being intentionally ignored.
-Jianguo turned his attention back to Zuko.
+Katara growled under her breath, angry at being intentionally ignored when Jianguo did not even turn her way as he kept his attention on Zuko.

 "Your waterbender sure doesn't know when to keep quiet, does she?" he commented as he raised an eyebrow at the silent young man before he glanced back at Katara with a lascivious grin, "Though I don't blame you for keeping her around.
 She is quite a beauty."